sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/environment-variables/README.md

 ## Hiding Environment Variables

-Since configuration variables aren't specific to the code and secrets need to stay secret, the `.env` file should never be committed to Git repositories.
+Since configuration variables are specific to environments (not code) and secrets need to stay secret, the `.env` file should never be committed to Git repositories.
 Instead, `.env` should be added to every Node project's `.gitignore` file:

 ```js
 node_modules